Trumpchi GA8

-First generation
+First generation (2016)

 Previewed by the Trumpchi GA8 concept during the 2015 Shanghai Auto Show, the production version debuted in April 2016.

 Pricing of the GA8 ranges from 149,800 yuan to 259,800 yuan.

 The GA8 is powered by a 2.0-litre turbo four-cylinder engine with 197 hp and 300 Nm, mated to a six-speed automatic transmission.
 0 to 100 km/h acceleration is 7.9 seconds and top speed is 225 km/h.
 The GA8 2.0-litre turbo is designated as the 320T.
 A 1.8-litre turbo engine was also available.

-2021 model year
+Powertrain

+Second generation (2020)

-The Trumpchi GA8 received a facelift for the 2021 model year and was unveiled during the 2020 Beijing Auto Show.
+The second generation of GA8 was revealed during the 2020 Beijing Auto Show.
 Both the exterior and interior was redesigned.
 The updated interior features a redesigned dashboard with a minimalist design.
 Most of the buttons were moved above the center airconditioning vents.
 A digital upgrade was also added, with the analog instrument cluster being replaced by a 12.3-inch display and beside it is a 12.3-inch touchscreen infotainment system in the center.